Mithila Solar PV Station

 Mithila Solar PV Station is a 10 MW solar station located at Dhanusha District, Province No. 2; Nepal.
 The plant is owned and run by Eco Power Development Pvt.
 Ltd., an IPP.
 The plant came in operation in February 2021.

+Operations

 The station occupies an area of about 40 Bighas of land (approx. 26.5 hector).
 The station has 28,504 solar panels and three inverters to convert 660 DC to AC.
 The energy generated by the project is connected to the Dhalkebar substation.
 The generated electricity is sold to Nepal Electricity Authority at the rate of NPR 7.30 per kWh.